St. Augustine, Florida – Most Historic City in America

 Things to do include taking a tour in a horse-drawn carriage.
 Visiting the old Fort Castillo de San Marcos and the Government House Museum.
 Stroll up St, George Street to see the many shops lining both sides of this street (no cars, just walking!).
 Along the way end your hunger at the Prohibition Kitchen.
 This place is huge with a novel menu.
 Of course, Harry’s Bar is the local’s favorite for dinner.
 Just a refreshment?
 Try the Tini Martini Bar – a six-seat fun bar.

-St. Augustine most historic city in America is about 45 minutes from Jacksonville, about 3 1/2 hours from Tampa/St. Petersburg area, two hours from Orlando and about 5 hours from the Miami area.
+St. Augustine most historic city in America is about 45 minutes from Jacksonville and about 3 1/2 hours from Tampa/St. Petersburg area, two hours from Orlando and about 5 hours from the Miami area.

 For more information about St. Augustine, read more in our One Day of things to do in St. Augustine.